wp-plugins/flexi-pages-widget/readme.txt

 == Frequently Asked Questions ==

+= After selecting a few pages for exclusion, isn't it possible to deselect all pages?
+There is always one page selected for exclusion. =

+It is possible to deselect all pages.
+Hold the 'Ctrl' key in your keyboard and click on the name of the page that's not getting deselected.

+= When the option "List sub-pages only in parent and related pages in hierarchy" is selected, top level pages, children and siblings of the current page, and siblings of the parent page get listed.
+Is it possible to get rid of siblings of parent page on a subpage while using this option? =

+Yes.
+But you have to select the 'Custom depth level' option to achieve this.
+Enter the number '-3' for custom depth.
+This way only top level pages and pages in the hierarchy will show up.

 = Where do I ask a question about the plugin? =

-Put your question/support request/suggestion as a comment at the [plugin page](http://srinig.com/wordpress-plugins/flexi-pages/ "Flexi Pages Widget") or through contact form at the author's [website](http://srinig.com).
+Leave your questions, suggestions, bug reports, etc., as a comment at the [plugin page](http://srinig.com/wordpress-plugins/flexi-pages/ "Flexi Pages Widget") or through [contact form](http://srinig.com/contact/) at the author's website.
 Questions frequently asked will be incorporated into the FAQ section in future versions of the plugin.

 == Screenshots ==

 1. Controls for the Flexi Pages Widget
-2. Screenshot of the pages listed on the home page when 'List sub-pages only in parent and related pages in the hierarchy' option is selected.
+2. Screenshot of the pages listed on the *home page* when *List sub-pages only in parent and related pages in the hierarchy* option is selected.
-3. Screenshot of the pages listed on a page having sub pages.
+3. Screenshot of the pages listed on a *page having sub pages*.
 You can see the sub-pages expand here while only top level pages are listed in the home page.
 Same settings as screenshot 2.